Alexander Pomerantsev: Cathedrals

 Pomerantsev lost the 1893–1894 competition for the Alexander Nevsky Cathedral in Warsaw to Leon Benois; both architects filed Russian Revival proposals, however, Pomerantsev leaned to "red brick" churches of Alexander II period covered with ornamental cliches and crowned with Thon-styled dome; draft by Benois was a refined nod to Vladimir Rus architecture.
 In 1907-1911 Pomerantsev designed the new building for Moskovsky Rail Terminal, retaining Thon's original facade; the project did not materialize.

 In 1898 Pomerantsev designed Alexander Nevsky Cathedral in Sofia.
-The Neo-Byzantine cathedral, rated for 5,000 worshippers, was built to commemorate Russian dead of the 1877–1878 war.
+The Neo-Byzantine cathedral, rated for 5,000 worshippers, was built to commemorate the Russian soldiers perished during the 1877–1878 war.
 Work began in 1882, although most of the structure was actually built in 1904–1912.

 Pomerantsev' last major work was also a church dedicated to Saint Alexander Nevsky (his own patron saint).
 It was the Alexander Nevsky Cathedral in the remote Miusskaya Square of Moscow.
 The large 17-dome Russian Revival church was conceived in 1900 by Pomerantsev and Victor Vasnetsov to commemorate the fiftieth anniversary of the Emancipation reform of 1861.
 Pomerantsev himself contributed financially to the construction that dragged from 1910 until the February Revolution.
 In 1934 Arkady Mordvinov and Alexey Dushkin proposed conversion of the unfinished cathedral into the Radio House skyscraper; the plan never materialized and the dilapidated concrete shell was torn down in 1952.

 Educator

 Pomerantsev joined the faculty of the Academy in 1888; in 1893 he was elected full member of the Academy.
 Pomerantsev headed a department of its Art College since 1893 and briefly headed the Academy itself in 1899-1900.
 Since 1899 Pomerantsev also served as visiting professor at the Moscow School of Painting, Sculpture and Architecture.

 In 1893 the Academy reformed its architectural school, creating three parallel graduate workshops, and assigned Leon Benois, Pomerantsev and Antony Tomishko (after the death of Tomishko in 1900 his seat was awarded to Mikhail Preobrazhensky.
 The first graduation under the new rules (1896) was not good for Pomerantsev; only one of his students passed the bar compared to ten for Benois and ten for Tomishko.
 Although Pomerantsev was the eldest of three professors, Benois was clearly more popular among students, and his workshop regularly had more regular students than Pomerantsev’s (1902: 27 vs. 14, 1903: 22 vs. 9 etc.).
-His best known alumni included Ivan Rylsky, Alexander Tamanyan and Sergey Serafimov.
+His best known alumni included Ivan Rylsky, Alexander Tamanian and Sergey Serafimov.